LONI User Allocation and Account Policy

 4. Research Plan - section limited to 1 page, or less, describing the research schedule, including the anticipated expenditure of granted resources.
 Allocations are assumed to be uniformly consumed over their lifetime.
 If this will not be the case, an estimate of expenditure by calendar quarter is required.

 5. Requirements Analysis - section limited to 2 pages, or less, detailing the basis for the requested computer time.
-Requests for large allocations must exhibit an understanding of application efficiency, scaling, and provide accurate estimations of the SU requirements.
+Requests for Large Allocations must exhibit an understanding of application efficiency, scaling, and provide accurate estimations of the SU requirements.

 Please note that section page limits are suggestions, but the maximum proposal page limit remains 5, not including any Attachments.
 The page limit was chosen with an eye to making it relatively easy to compose an allocation request, or to modify and reuse a successful application made to another center.